ssinghal37/sunchips37/README.md

 Hi, I’m Sanchit Singhal, a computational engineering student at UT Austin.
 I'm open to collaborate on projects and can be reached at sanchit.singhal@utexas.edu

 Current Work/Projects:
+- COE 332 (Software Engr. & Design) at UT Austin
-- COE 322 (Scientific Computation) at UT Austin
+- COE 379L (Parallel Computing) at UT Austin
 - Learning to use tkinter & pygame
 - OpenCV to track mountain contours